Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in galaxies

 In our picture, dark matter stems from ZPE that flows in from infinity, and thereby creating a small mismatch between the charged particles so as to set up an $E$ field.
-Does the inflowing DE fill up profiles $\rho_E\sim 1/r^2$ and hence $\Se (r)\sim r^0$ at large $r$, and if so, why?
+Does the inflowing DE fill up profiles $\rho_E\sim 1/r^2$ and hence $M_\tot\sim r$ and $\Se (r)\sim r^0$ at large $r$, and if so, how does this happen?